-However sponsors can get burnt out with requests for event organizers that don’t deliver as promised as far as attendance and demographic.
+Keep in mind, sponsors can get burnt out with requests for event organizers that don’t deliver as promised as far as attendance and demographics.
 What sponsors are really looking for is value and esteem in exchange for their money, goods, or services.

 Have a solid message when it comes to selling the event sponsorship because that is what you’re doing.
 You’re selling an idea.
 What is the purpose of the event and do you have a mission statement?
 How is your audience valuable to the sponsor?
 Is your event unique in any way so it stands out from similarly aligned events?
 Who is expected to come to the event?